Settlement services defend clustering of migrant communities

 Available in other languages

 Australia's citizenship and multicultural-affairs minister says more needs to be done to help migrants integrate into society, citing poor English skills he says lead to fewer employment opportunities.
-Image: Citizenship and Multicultural Affairs Minister Alan Tudge (AAP)
+But the leaders of support services argue migrants are finding ways to establish themselves in their new country.

 By Tara Cosoleto